NOTICE: Lincoln Leadership Academy Charter School is a free public school. Open Enrollment Forms Are Now Being Accepted for the 2021-2022 School Year.

 Once Allentown seats are full, and/or there is space available for more students, seats will be opened for out-of-District students.
 If there are more applicants for the available slots, a separate pool will be opened for those students and the same lottery process would follow.

 Frequently Asked Questions (FQAs)

-Does Lincoln RECRUIT student/athletes?
+2. Does Lincoln RECRUIT student/athletes?
 NO. According to Charter School Law, Charter Schools are NOT allowed to RECRUIT student/athletes.
 However, Lincoln students are free to promote Lincoln to their friends.

 6. Lincoln started offering college classes in 2012.
-In the past 2 years, 14 students graduated with an Associate of Arts (2-year) college degree.
-Over 75% of our High School students earned college credits last year (2018-2019).
+In total, 18 Lincoln students have graduated with an Associate of Arts (2-year) college degree.
+Over 75% of our High School students earned from 3-64 college credits last year.

-Lincoln Leadership Academy Charter School is in the top 5% Charter Schools in the United States (US NEWS and World Report), and ranked as one of America’s top high schools in the United States (US NEWS AND WORLD REPORT, 2017, 2018, 2019, 2020).
+Lincoln Leadership Academy Charter School is in the top 5 percentile of all Charter Schools in the United States (US NEWS and World Report), and ranked as one of America’s top high schools in the United States (US NEWS AND WORLD REPORT, 2017, 2018, 2019, 2020).

 Want A Tour?
 Email: Enrollment@llacslv.com Tours will be arranged by the Office of Academic Affairs.